SmalkiGroove/heroes-expansion/doc/SKILLS.md

 ### BLOOD_RAGE
 - __Memory Of Our Blood__ : All Stronghold creatures in the hero's army get from 50 up to 100 rage points (randomly) at the beginning of combat.
-- __Battle Elation__ : Every time when a Morale effect is triggered with a creature in the heroï¿½s army, it gains 50 Rage points.
+- __Battle Elation__ : Every time when a Morale effect is triggered with a creature in the hero’s army, it gains 50 Rage points.
-- __Bloodfire__ : Every time when a creature in the heroï¿½s army gets Rage, it gets 50% more than usual.
+- __Bloodfire__ : Every time when a creature in the hero’s army gets Rage, it gets 50% more than usual.
 But if a creature loses Rage, it loses 1.5 of the usual amount, too.
-- __Goblin Support__ : If there is an Ammo Cart in the heroï¿½s army, there will be 3 Goblins joining his army every day.
+- __Goblin Support__ : If there is an Ammo Cart in the hero’s army, there will be 3 Goblins joining his army every day.
-- __Defend Us All__ : Increases the heroï¿½s Attack and Defense by +2 and grants him a reinforcement of Goblins depending on the amount of Warriors in the army.
+- __Defend Us All__ : Increases the hero’s Attack and Defense by +2 and grants him a reinforcement of Goblins depending on the amount of Warriors in the army.
 Moreover new Warriors will join the hero's army at the start of each week.
-- __Sheer Strength__ : The hero gains +2 Attack and Defense and creatures in his army gain 10% bonus health.
+- __Sheer Strength__ : The hero gains +2 Attack and Defense and creatures in his army gain 20% bonus health.

 ### SPIRITISM
 - __Witchcraft__ : Adds +2 to hero's Spellpower permanently.
 Hero also receives a new spell in his or her spell book.